OCD Therapy for High-Achieving Adults and Teens:

 I work with teens (ages 13-17) using the same evidence-based approaches:

-- Family involvement when appropriate to support treatment success
+• Family involvement to support treatment success and to address family accommodations

 For high-achieving or gifted teens: OCD often targets areas of strength and identity.
 The straight-A student becomes paralyzed by perfectionism.
 The talented athlete develops checking rituals.
 The socially confident teen withdraws due to intrusive thoughts about harming others.